jednano/iso-http/README.md

 });
 ```

-The `rejectWith` method accepts an error object:
+The second method, `rejectWith`, accepts an error object:

 ```js
 it('rejects with an error', function(done) {